mb64/sel/README.md

 sys	0m6.225s
 ```

+(The tail-recursive variant takes just 8.9 seconds for the same task.)

 ## The implementation

 It's MIT licensed, so you're free to use/modify/etc it.
 Not sure why you'd want